mnbarber/sei/Unit_3/pup-part-2-AddPuppyForm.md

 ```

 - Things to note here, the header is how we have to send over our token that is being stored in localstorage.
 We have to do this for every resource besides login and signup, because those are the operations that create the token.
-Remember when we send over the token, it goes through our ```app.use(require('./config/auth')); ``` middleware and inside of that module, we check to see if the token exists and is valid, and if it is we assign the decoded tokens value to req.user ```req.user = decoded.user;```
+We are using `tokenService.getToken()` Remember when we send over the token, it goes through our ```app.use(require('./config/auth')); ``` middleware and inside of that module, we check to see if the token exists and is valid, and if it is we assign the decoded tokens value to req.user ```req.user = decoded.user;```

 - What we want to do is think about where we want to keep our state for all the Posts that will be rendered in our feed!